-Advertisements touting the benefits of probiotics are plentiful—they are becoming a cornerstone of preventative care.
-Probiotics boost the healthy gut bacteria, or microbiomes, that digest food.
+Advertisements touting the benefits of probiotics are plentiful claim that they are a cornerstone of preventative care.
+Probiotics boost the healthy gut bacteria that help digest food.
 They are a well-known therapy for diarrhea and gastrointestinal upset.
-More recently, they’ve been found to counter urinary tract infections, immune system disorders, and even anxiety.
+More recently, they’ve been found to counter urinary tract infections, immune system disorders and even anxiety.

 In fact, mental health is one of the most exciting revelations about probiotics.
-Your dog’s gastrointestinal tract and brain are in constant contact, and proper microorganisms in the intestines can result in signals being sent to the brain to encourage a parasympathetic, or rest-and-digest, state rather than a sympathetic, or fight-or-flight, one.
+Your dog’s gastrointestinal tract and brain are in constant contact, and proper microorganisms in the intestines can help with mental and emotional regulation.

-Bifidobacterium longum, commonly known as BL999, is at the forefront of this discovery.
-Ragen T.S.
-McGowan, PhD, of Nestlé Purina Research found that the BL999-treated dogs were less likely to bark, jump, spin, orpace in situations that normally caused them distress and were also more likely to explore a new environment.
+The bacterium called bifidobacterium longum, commonly known as BL999, is at the forefront of this discovery.
+Dr. Ragen T.S.
+McGowan, a pet behavior researcher for Nestlé Purina, reported that dogs who took BL999 were less likely to bark, jump, spin or pace in situations that normally caused them distress.
+They were also more likely to explore a new environment.

-Joseph J. Wakshlag, DVM, PhD, Section Chief of Clinical Nutrition at the New York State College of Veterinary Medicine at Cornell University, recommends Fortiflora and Proviable as probiotic products that have studies showing efficacy and says that VSL#3 may be helpful for patients with IBD (irritable bowel disease).
+Joseph J. Wakshlag, D.V.M.
+'98, Ph.D.
+'05, professor of clinical nutrition and sports medicine and rehabilitation, recommends Fortiflora and Proviable as probiotic products that have studies showing their efficacy.
+He says that VSL#3 may be helpful for patients with irritable bowel disease.

-Probiotics are measured in Colony Forming Units, or CFUs.
-Thecurrent recommendation for dogs is 1 to 10 billion CFUs a day.
+Probiotics are measured in colony forming units, or CFUs.
+The current recommendation for dogs is 1-10 billion CFUs a day.

-Most dogs willingly eat probiotics sprinkled on or mixed in with their food.
-If your dog is pickier, a capsule form can be easily slid down his throat like any medication or disguised in a treat.
+Most dogs willingly eat probiotics added to their food.
+If your dog is pickier, a capsule form can be easily disguised in a treat.

-Your dog’s gastrointestinal tract contains about 70 percent of his immune system, putting it on the front line for preventing pathogens from accessing the body.
+Your dog’s gastrointestinal tract contains about 70% of their immune system, putting it on the front line for preventing pathogens from accessing the rest of the body.
 By normalizing the conditions in the digestive system, probiotics allow the immune system to function properly.

 Probiotics are safe.
-Safety studies for any given product should show that the probiotic does not promote antibiotic resistance in other bacteria and that it is not pathogenic itself.
+Studies for any given product should show that the probiotic does not promote antibiotic resistance in other bacteria and that it is not pathogenic itself.